bcgov/SDPR_Case_Management_SuiteCRM/README.md

 ### Restoring the database

+> [!TIP]
+>
+> Before restorgin the database to any given backup, if possible, create a backup of the current database to avoid any data loss.
+You can create a backup by running the following command:
+> ```bash
+> oc exec -n <license plate>-<namespace> suitecrm-backup-storage-5864c8d497-5h9bs -- ./backup.sh -1
+> ```

 > [!CAUTION]
 >
 > Make sure you are restoring the database in the right environment.
 Restoring the database will overwrite the current database with the backup data.